sylvainbx/rust-book-fr/FRENCH/src/ch09-03-to-panic-or-not-to-panic.md

 ### Les exemples, les prototypes et les tests

 <!--
-When you’re writing an example to illustrate some concept, having robust error-handling code in the example as well can make the example less clear.
+When you’re writing an example to illustrate some concept, also including robust error-handling code can make the example less clear.
 In examples, it’s understood that a call to a method like `unwrap` that could panic is meant as a placeholder for the way you’d want your application to handle errors, which can differ based on what the rest of your code is doing.
 -->

-Lorsque vous écrivez un exemple pour illustrer un concept, avoir un code de gestion des erreurs très résilient peut nuire à la clarté de l'exemple.
+Lorsque vous écrivez un exemple pour illustrer un concept, y rajouter un code de gestion des erreurs très résilient peut nuire à la clarté de l'exemple.
 Dans les exemples, il est courant d'utiliser une méthode comme `unwrap` (qui peut faire un panic) pour remplacer le code de gestion de l'erreur que vous utiliseriez en temps normal dans votre application, et qui peut changer en